How to Make Money Blogging: The Complete Guide

 If you run a fitness blog, for example, you might sell branded sports equipment.
-If you manage a travel blog, on the other hand, you might try selling digital travel guides for download.
+If you've started a travel blog, on the other hand, you might try selling digital travel guides for download.

 08. Become an affiliate

-Remember when we looked at how much bloggers are actually making?
+Remember when we looked at how much money bloggers actually earn?
 Their expense reports show us that nearly all top bloggers use affiliate marketing as part of their monetization strategy.
-There’s a good reason for this: affiliate marketing is a relatively easy source of passive income.
+And for good reason: affiliate marketing is a relatively easy source of passive income.

 To find brands to partner with as an affiliate, browse the web for affiliate marketing programs that can connect you with different products or companies.
 Some of the most popular programs include:

 CJ Affiliate: Connect with widely recognized brands and earn commissions by promoting their products.

 ShareASale: Build profitable partnerships with brands across a variety of sectors.

 Amazon Associates: Promote products sold on Amazon and earn up to 10% in associate commissions.

 Clickbank: Explore a range of ecommerce tools, a global affiliate marketplace, and gain access to support and education.

 Affiliate marketing is an effective strategy for both professional and personal blogs, so take the time to try out a few different platforms to find what works best for you.